libigl/libigl-python-bindings/README.md

 ## Compiling and modifying the bindiings
-After cloning this repository and installing numpy and pybind11, you can compile the bindings from scratch by running:
+After installing numpy & scipy and then cloning this repository, you can compile the bindings from scratch by running:
 ```
 python setup.py develop
 ```